material-components/material-components-web/packages/mdc-snackbar/README.md

 const snackbar = new MDCSnackbar(document.querySelector('.mdc-snackbar'));
 ```

+#### Handling events

+When snackbar is shown or dismissed, the component will emit a `MDCSnackbar:show` or
+`MDCSnackbar:hide` custom event with no data attached.

 ### Showing a message and action

 Once you have obtained an MDCSnackbar instance attached to the DOM, you can use